mohamedriyaz-07/Diabetes-Project/README.md

 Projects:

-# Startup-Company-Machine-Learning with Streamlit
+# Diabetes with Streamlit

-"Startup-Company-Machine-Learning with Streamlit" likely refers to a project or initiative where a startup company is leveraging Streamlit, a Python library for creating web applications, to showcase or deploy machine learning models.
+"Diabetes with Streamlit" likely refers to a project or initiative where a startup company is leveraging Streamlit, a Python library for creating web applications, to showcase or deploy machine learning models.